 The Museum’s Illinois Butterfly Monitoring Network monitors butterflies at more than 100 sites.
 Monitors identify and count butterflies along a fixed route at a predetermined location.
 This is crucial data for scientists to better understand area butterflies and population and habitat changes.

 These aren't the only species we're working to protect and restore.
 Click here to learn about our Priority Species, including Monarch butterflies, Smooth Greensnakes, and more!

 The conservation efforts of the Chicago Academy of Sciences during the 2011- 2012 season were supported in part by funding from the Illinois Department of Natural Resources Grant #12-006.

 Blanding's Turtle Restoration Project

-Since 2008 the distinctive yellow throat, chin and apparent permanent smile of the Blanding's Turtles on display in the Mysteries of the Marsh exhibit have been a staple of the Museum experience.
+Since 2008, the distinctive yellow throat, chin and apparent permanent smile of the Blanding's turtles on display in the Mysteries of the Marsh exhibit have been a staple of the Nature Museum experience.

 The majority of turtle predation takes place as eggs or during the first two years of life.
-By giving them a "headstart" at this vulnerable time, we are increasing their chances of survival.
-Each year between 5 and 10 percent of the turtles released are equipped with radio transmitters so researchers can continue to study their range.
+By giving them a head start at this vulnerable time, we are increasing their chances of survival.
+Each year between 5% and 10% of the turtles released are equipped with radio transmitters so researchers can continue to study their range.

 A special thank you to the Walls family for their generous support of this program.